RaulMacintosh/Avalia-o-de-algoritmos-de-ordena-o-em-ARM-e-x86/README.md

 ## Analysis
 ***
-It was done some tests with these algorithms and was generated 4 graphics, here they are:
+It was done some tests with these algorithms and was generated 4 graphics (axis X - Vector size, axis Y - Time in seconds), here they are:

 ### Time function on BBB